78ers Colour Changing Tea

 In 1978, a courageous group of LGBTQIA+ activists, now known as the '78ers', took to the streets of Sydney to protest the criminalisation and policing of queer lives in Australia.
 At the time, homosexuality was a crime in New South Wales, and queer people faced police brutality, surveillance, and systemic discrimination.

 On the night of June 24, hundreds marched down Oxford Street in solidarity with global calls for liberation.
-Among them were Ron Austin who suggested the idea of street party, Robyn Kennedy a prominent advocate along with people from all intersections of the LGBTQIA+ communities.
+Among them were Ron Austin, who suggested the idea of a street party, Robyn Kennedy, a prominent advocate, and people from all intersections of the LGBTQIA+ communities.

 Rainbow Infusion was created in honour of the 78ers and all those who stood beside them.
 This colour-changing tea blend, made with butterfly pea flower, lemongrass, hibiscus, peppermint, lemon myrtle and rose petals, is a tribute to transformation, resistance, and queer joy.